CalamityAdam/iot/ruby/projects/max_windowed_range/README.md

   + `MinMaxStack`
   +  `MinMaxStackQueue`

-### Phase 2: Queues
+## Phase 2: `MyQueue`

 A **queue** is an simple abstract linear data structure where elements are stored in order and can be added or removed one at a time.
 A queue follows **first in, first out** (FIFO).
 Unlike Ruby's Array data structure, most Queue implementations do not expose methods to slice or sort the data, or to find a specific element.
 The basic operations are:

 - Queue
   - `enqueue`: adds an element to the back of the queue